axu2/tiger-menus/README.md

 After posting the app to Facebook, it blew up and has since become a popular student app!

 If you want, please continue this app's legacy and contribute on GitHub!
-It's been a great way for me to learn about web development!
+It's been a great way for me to learn about web development and learning how to learn!

 # Design Decisions